sunkavallivijay/springlearningsummary/SpringBootLearning.md

 6. Repackage execution goal

 __Spring-boot-dependencies__
+- provides dependency management eliminating the need to provide version numbers
 - Dependecies list is available as: `spring-boot-dependencies` bom
 - Inherited by spring-boot-starter-parent
 - Developers can omit <version> specification of a dependency when this bom or parent is used